codecrafters-io/build-your-own-redis/stage_descriptions/optimistic-locking-03-mh8.md

-In this stage, you'll implement the `EXEC` command and add support for failing transactions when watched keys have been modified.
+In this stage, you'll implement the `EXEC` command and add support for aborting transactions.

 ### Redis Transactions (Recap)